Woman With Willing Liver Donor Fighting To Have Rare Treatment Covered By Insurance

 CHICAGO (CBS) — After a devastating diagnosis, a Humboldt Park woman was desperate to find a treatment that would allow her to see her daughters graduate high school.
 She found it, but her health insurance said no twice.

-But CBS 2’s Marie Saavedra started making calls and learned there may still be a solution.READ MORE: Some Glenview Residents Want To Save Nuisance Beavers Homeowners Association Plans To Trap, Kill
+But CBS 2’s Marie Saavedra started making calls and learned there may still be a solution.READ MORE: 'We Have To Train Our Police To Use Force Less Often:' Professor David Harris On Minnesota Police Shooting That Killed Daunte Wright, Other Issues Around Police Use Of Force

 When Kathleen Lyons and Eileen Womack get together, their days at the University of Illinois don’t seem all that long ago.